 M.S.
-(2003) and a PhD (2008) in Social Psychology of Health (Iscte).
+(2003) and a PhD (2008) in Social Psychology of Health (ISCTE-IUL).
 Associate Professor with Habilitation (Agregação) in Psychology at the Department of Psychology of Iscte, where she started teaching in 1999.
-She is currently the Head of the Psychology Department.
-She was vice-dean of the School of Social Sciences and Humanitie, vice-director of the Centre for Social Research and Intervention, the director of the Master in Social Psychology of Health and Head of the Research Group Health for All (H4A).
+She is currently co-coordinator the multidisciplinary research group "Societal Health" of the SocioDigitalLab for Public Policies.
+She is the former Director of the Psychology Department, and was Vice-Dean of the School of Social Sciences and Humanities, Director of the Master in Social Psychology of Health, Vice-Director of the Centre for Social Research and Intervention (CIS-IUL) and Coordinator of the Research Group Health for All (H4A).